Discrete geometry and isotropic surfaces: Discrete moment map flow

 by $Du|_\tau\cdot V =\ipp {\grad\, u|_\tau , V }$.
 Thus, by~\eqref{eq:gradphi}

 and we can define a downward gradient flow by

 which is equivalent to

 \begin{dfn} A solution $\tau_t:I\to\scrM_N$ of the ordinary differential equation~\eqref{eq:discrf}, where $I$ is an open interval of $\RR$, is called a solution of the discrete moment map flow. \end{dfn} \begin{rmk} The discrete moment map flow is an ordinary differential equation with smooth coefficients on the affine space $\scrM_N$.
 The solution exists for short time but might blowup in finite time.
-The general behavior of the flow will be addressed in a sequel to this work~\cite{JRT}. \end{rmk}
+The general behavior of the flow will be addressed in~\cite{JRT}. \end{rmk}